Trial by combat: United States

 At the time of independence in 1776, trial by combat had not been abolished and it has never formally been abolished since.
 The question of whether trial by combat remains a valid alternative to civil action has been argued to remain open, at least in theory.
 In McNatt v.
 Richards (1983), the Delaware Court of Chancery rejected the defendant's request for "trial by combat to the death" on the grounds that dueling was illegal.
 In Forgotten Trial Techniques: The Wager of Battle, Donald J. Evans set out the possibility of a trial by battle in the setting of a lawyer's office.
 A tongue-in-cheek motion during 2015 for trial by combat in response to a civil suit was rejected in 2016.

 In 2020, a man named David Zachary Ostrom requested a trial by combat in response to a custody and property dispute with his ex-wife over their children.
 Following Ostrom requesting trial by combat, he was court-ordered to be administered a sanity test and was temporarily restricted from parenting rights.
 Upon successfully clearing his sanity test, Ostrom's parenting time was restored.
 Ostrom has since admitted that he initially made the request for trial by combat in order to attract media attention to his case.

-At a rally for President Donald Trump on January 6, 2021, former New York City mayor and Trump lawyer, Rudy Giuliani, made false claims of voter fraud and called for a "trial by combat".
+At a rally for President Donald Trump on January 6, 2021, former New York City mayor and Trump lawyer, Rudy Giuliani, made claims of voter fraud and called for a "trial by combat".
 The rally resulted in the storming of the United States Capitol.

 In fiction

 Walter Scott's 1828 novel The Fair Maid of Perth dramatizes the lead-up to the Battle of the North Inch, where a judicial duel is among the violent events culminating in a judicial battle between the clans before King Robert III of Scotland.

-The Last Duel: A True Story of Crime, Scandal, and Trial by Combat in Medieval France is a 2004 book by Eric Jager about the last sanctioned judicial duel in France in 1386.
-It was adapted into a 2008 BBC Four documentary and dramatized in a 2021 Ridley Scott film.
+The Carrouges–le Gris trial of 1386 was the subject of a 2004 book by Eric Jager.
+This book was adapted into a 2008 BBC Four documentary and dramatized in a 2021 film.

-Tyrion Lannister from Game of Thrones is put through two Trial by Combats, with the second trial forcing him to flee after he’s falsely convicted of killing Joffrey Baratheon.
+Tyrion Lannister from Game of Thrones and A Song of Ice and Fire is put through two trials by combat, with the second trial forcing him to flee after he was falsely convicted of killing Joffrey Baratheon.